pivot-access-ltd/bma-offline-docs/originals/historical-release-notes-835.md

 This change means that *initrd* (run via PXE) will contact the rack controller to download the image to load in the ephemeral environment directly.

-Support for using 'tgt' is being phased out in MAAS 2.3 and will no longer be supported from MAAS 2.4 onwards.
+Support for using 'tgt' is being phased out in MAAS 2.3 and will no longer be supported from MAAS 2.4 onward.

 Users who would like to continue to use and load their ephemeral images via 'tgt' they can disable http boot with the following command.